 Heating is fast and uniform thanks to a core of copper sandwiched between two layers of stainless steel – you can actually see the vein of copper if you hold a pan up at an angle.
 The stainless steel lids are beautifully styled, too, and fit perfectly, with absolutely zero wobble.
 If you want a top set of saucepans that will look as good as new after years of use, step right over here.

-• Read our full Robert Welch Campden 3-piece saucepan set review(opens in new tab)
+Read our full Robert Welch Campden 3-piece saucepan set review for more information!

 The induction-ready hybrid SteelShield range comprises both stainless steel and nonstick coatings in one easy-to-use pan that heats up quickly and stays uniformly hot across the entire pan base.
 Since nonstick coatings tend to wear away over time – especially if metal utensils are used – the Circulon SteelShield C Series addresses this issue with a circular mix of stainless steel and nonstick coating on the base of its pans, a total coating of nonstick on the pan’s interior sidewall and beautiful mirrored stainless steel for the exterior.
 The handle is stainless steel too and it feels lovely in the hand.